-\begin{proof} Observe that the configuration in Figure~\ref{ht2d-any-p} is sufficient for spanning for odd $\theta = 2k-1$.
-In the figure, the two dimensional Hamming graph is first subdivided into nine regions that have dimensions $n/3 \times n/3$.
+\begin{pf*}{Proof of Lemma~\ref{2d-span-lb-lem}} Observe that the configuration in Figure~\ref{ht2d-any-p} is sufficient for spanning for odd $\theta= 2k-1$.
+In the figure, the two-dimensional Hamming graph is first subdivided into nine regions that have dimensions $n/3 \times n/3$.
 The hashed lines further subdivide some of the regions, and are spaced $\frac{n}{3(k-2)}$ units apart, so each subregion has height and width on the order of $n$.
 Each red oval represents the existence of at least one line (in the direction indicated) in that region with the specified number of open vertices.
-To check that this configuration leads to spanning, observe that the horizontal line containing $k$ open vertices is the first to span: after one step the vertex at the intersection of this line and the vertical line with $k-1$ open vertices becomes open, after two steps the vertex at the intersection of this line and the vertical line with $k-2$ open vertices becomes open, and so on until this line contains $2k-1$ open vertices and the entire line becomes open.
-As this line is made open, all of the vertical lines each gain one additional open vertex, so the vertical line with $k-1$ initially open vertices is next to span in the same fashion, followed by the horizontal line with $k-1$ open vertices and so on until all $2k-1$ lines with ovals span and cause the rest of the graph to become open.
+To check that this configuration leads to spanning, observe that the horizontal line containing $k$ open vertices is the first to be spanned: after one step the vertex at the intersection of this line and the vertical line with $k-1$ open vertices becomes open, after two steps the vertex at the intersection of this line and the vertical line with $k-2$ open vertices becomes open, and so on until this line contains $2k-1$ open vertices and the entire line becomes open.
+As this line is made open, all of the vertical lines each gain one additional open vertex, so the vertical line with $k-1$ initially open vertices is next to be spanned in the same fashion, followed by the horizontal line with $k-1$ open vertices and so on until all $2k-1$ lines with ovals are spanned and cause the rest of the graph to become open.
 The reason for subdividing the graph into disjoint regions like we have is so that all of the events depicted are independent.
 Therefore, the spanning probability is bounded below as

-If $p \asymp n^{-\alpha}$ and $\alpha < 1 + \frac{1}{k}$ then the lower bound in (\ref{2d-spanning-lowerbd}) tends to $1$ as $n\to \infty$, in agreement with Theorem~\ref{2d-thm}, so we assume $p \asymp n^{-\alpha}$ and $\alpha > 1+\frac{1}{k}$.
-In this case, the terms in the product in the last line of~(\ref{2d-spanning-lowerbd}) for which $\ell \leq 1/(\alpha-1)$ either tend to $1$ or (in the case of equality) are bounded away from $0$ as $n \to \infty$.
-Therefore, by applying the bound $(1-x)^m \leq 1 - mx + m^2 x^2$ for $x\in(0,1)$, we bound~(\ref{2d-spanning-lowerbd}) from below by
+If $p \asymp n^{-\alpha}$ and $\alpha< 1 + \frac{1}{k}$ then the lower bound in (\ref{2d-spanning-lowerbd}) tends to $1$ as $n\to \infty$, in agreement with Theorem~\ref{2d-thm}, so we assume $p \asymp n^{-\alpha}$ and $\alpha> 1+\frac{1}{k}$.
+In this case, the terms in the product in the last line of (\ref{2d-spanning-lowerbd}) for which $\ell\leq1/(\alpha-1)$ either tend to $1$ or (in the case of equality) are bounded away from $0$ as $n \to\infty$.
+Therefore, by applying the bound $(1-x)^m \leq1 - mx + m^2 x^2$ for $x\in(0,1)$, we bound (\ref{2d-spanning-lowerbd}) from below by